blaccsmith/trap-stack/README.md

 - Email: `rachel@remix.run`
 - Password: `rachelrox`

-If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
-You can find the instructions to set up Wireguard [here](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app), and the instructions for creating a development database [here](https://fly.io/docs/reference/postgres/).

 ### Relevant code:

 This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
 The main functionality is creating users, logging in and out, and creating and deleting notes.